The KINERET logo and generic name (anakinra)

 The Kineret ON TRACK™ logo and generic name (anakinra)

-If you have questions or concerns about injecting KINERET or managing injection site reactions, Kineret ON TRACK may be able to help.
+If you have questions or concerns about injecting KINERET or managing injection site reactions, Kineret ON TRACK® may be able to help.

 What are the side effects of KINERET?

-The FDA evaluated the benefits and safety of KINERET and
+The FDA evaluated the benefits and safety of KINERET and approved it for the treatment of RA.

-The sentence "MORE THAN 21 YEARS EXPERIENCE" presented in a circular shape
+The sentence "MORE THAN 22 YEARS EXPERIENCE" presented in a circular shape

 The safety of KINERET has also been studied in RA patients with other health problems, including: